ccoenraets/salesforce-lightning-tutorial/create-contactdetails-component.md

 ---
 layout: module
-title: Module 7&#58; Creating the Contact Details Component
+title: Module 7&#58; Creating the ContactDetails Component
 ---

 In this module, you create the ContactDetails component.
 When the user selects a contact in ContactList, ContactDetails automatically displays the details for the selected contact.